 Disadvantages of Assets with Long Life

-The full value of asset cannot be extracted quickly in case of longer life assets.
-In this way the project does not keep the quality of products better by updating with latest technology & lowering the costs.
+The full value of assets cannot be extracted quickly in case of long-life assets.
+In this way, the project does not keep the quality of products better by updating with the latest technology & lowering the costs.

 Advantages of Short Life Assets

-The advantage of short life assets is that new assets are purchased with latest technology at proper time which not only lower the costs of business but also enhance the quality of products.
+The advantage of short-life assets is that new assets are purchased with the latest technology at proper time which not only lowers the costs of business but also enhances the quality of products.

 Disadvantages of Short Life Assets

 The disadvantage associated with short life asset is that investment will have to be made with the money in other projects whose NPVs and returns are not certain which makes these new investments risky.
-In case effective project is not available then the money held can provide only minimum return at risk free rate of return.
+In case effective project is not available then the money held can provide only minimum return at a risk-free rate of return.